shawnc722/pywidgets/README.md

 * winsdk (if you're using Windows and want the now playing widget to work)

 ## Installation or Getting Started

+This project can be installed as a package or run in place.
+To install as a package, download the latest wheel from the [releases](https://github.com/shawnc722/pywidgets/releases) section and install it, plus dependencies, with `pip install [filename]`.
+To run it in place, first install all the dependencies from the requirements section and then clone the project with `git clone https://github.com/shawnc722/pywidgets.git`.
+To start up the sample widget, just run the module: `python -m pywidgets`.

 Provide code examples and explanations of how to get the project, e.g.,